raweng-academy/tranining-course-problem-statements/HTML-CSS/02-Careers-page.md

 2. https://www.pexels.com/
 3. https://pixabay.com/

 For rendering the web page.
-While submitting the project please provide all the necessary assets as a part of the submitted repository.Optionally provide a **README.md** file with details of the project and a live demo of the page.
+While submitting the project please provide all the necessary assets as a part of the submitted repository.
+Optionally provide a **README.md** file with details of the project and a live demo of the page.
 Submit your solution by clicking the [link](https://forms.gle/ua5yPhStTwqqdfEH9).

 **Course Name**: HTML/CSS <br/>